leejyphoebe/ai-commons-watcher/README.md

 ---

----

 ## 3. Prerequisites

 Before running the watcher, you must:

-- Have access to the NTU CPU server
+- Access to an NTU CPU server
-- Have Docker installed on the CPU server
+- Docker and Docker Compose available on the CPU server
-- Install and configure Syncthing
-- Clone this repository onto the CPU server
+- Git

+> Syncthing is **not installed on the host OS** for the demo.
+> It runs inside Docker using Docker Compose.

 ### 3.1 Clone the Repository